GreenBeans09/GreenBeans09.github.io/README.md

 # GreenBeans09.github.io
 <h1>Online News Article</h1>
 <p>This is an article talking about a supermarket called Henry and Howard's Supermarket.
-In addition it is a bit about the history of it.</p>
+In addition it talks a bit about the history of it.</p>